Screening for Choice Sets: Applications

 This is the politician's payoff if she can optimally use the most radical reforms according to her own private signals.
-Since the politician always prefers the most radical reform, the first best curve is
+Since $c_p>0$, for every $\type>0$ the politician strictly prefers the most radical feasible reform $a_\type^i$ (directed by her posterior) to the status quo (payoff $0$) and to fighting (payoff $-m$); at $\type=0$, status quo and zero reform are payoff-equivalent.
+The agent's payoff at the politician's preferred action is $(c_p-\alpha)\type$, while the default-punishment floor is $\utilmin=\min\{0,-n\}=-n$.
+Hence the complete information curve is